 An off-season special is a great way to attract more customers.
 Even if no one is using your service or purchasing your product because it is out of season, there are ways to entice customers to buy.

 Off-season specials are a great way to encourage your target audience to make a purchase.
 For example: If you run a bike shop that specialises in cruisers and commuter bikes, you will likely experience a decline in business during the winter months because it is too cold for people to ride their bikes outside.

-A tune-up special or a discount on last year’s bikes, in preparation of the upcoming season, could be offered to clear out your inventory.
+A tune-up special or a discount on last year’s bikes, in preparation for the upcoming season, could be offered to clear out your inventory.
 When demand is low, you can give a discount on your product or service to attract customers who are willing to pay a discounted rate during that particular period.

 TIP 9: Offer Early Bird Specials

 Early bird specials are a great way to receive payments for your product or service before your busy season begins.
-Customers that make purchases early can be offered discounts over the cost of a regular season price.
+Customers who make purchases early can be offered discounts over the cost of a regular season price.

 TIP 10: You Can Repurpose Your Key Offering

 In the slow season, you can also make the most of your core offering by adjusting how you present it.
-During the off-season, you’ll find resorts that offer outdoor activities like sightseeing, hiking, and lift access mountain biking.
+During the off-season, you’ll find resorts that offer outdoor activities like sightseeing, hiking, and lift-access mountain biking.

 These activities may not be as popular or as profitable as their usual offerings, but they help resorts slow the rate of loss and generate revenue during the off-season.
 By repurposing your efforts to generate business and cover your overhead, your business could still flourish even in the off-season.